noahehall/multicloud/providers/aws/services/mgmtGovernance/ssm-systemsManager.md

 - operational issues and their associated metadata
   - event, resource and account details
-  - related ops items and resources
+  - related ops items and aws resources
-  - related AWS config change
+  - related AWS config changes
   - cloudtrails
   - etc etc, bunches of shiz
+- can be created from:
+  - cloudwatch events
+  - console or API
+- can be integrated with external task management products via SNS

+#### Remediation

+- uses SSM Documents to automate OpsItem remediation

 ## Security